linna/framework/docs/diResolver.md

 ---

 # DI Resolver
-DI Resolver is one the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) tool of Linna framework, it automatically inject dependencies into a class constructor.
+DI Resolver is one of the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) tool of Linna framework, it automatically inject dependencies into a class constructor.
 Unfortunately at moment there are some limitation for constructor injection.<br />
 It work only with object, is not possible inject primitive types like *int, string, float, array*.
 For overcome is possile to store in DI Resolver, the objects that require non supported types arguments.